This article has links to products and services we love, which we may make commission from.

 Did You Know?

-• The first 3 search results in Google get over half of all traffic
+- The first three search results in Google get over half of all traffic

-I honestly used to get excited and assume some kind of Harry Potter magic had gone down when I noticed one of my articles made it onto Google.
+I used to get excited and assume some Harry Potter magic had gone down when I noticed one of my articles made it onto Google.

 I never really understood what being on Google meant, though.